 Five Things I Learned About Greenville Humane Society

 Last month I launched my first annual Christmas in July fundraiser for Greenville Humane Society.
-You can read all about it here.
 As the end of the fundraiser approaches—I'm collecting donations of supplies through July 22—it seemed like the perfect time to talk about what I learned about Greenville Humane Society in the time we've been working with them to find homes in Greenville, SC, for pets.

 Greenville Humane Society Relies On Donations